You can authorise someone else to deal with HM Revenue and Customs (HMRC) for you, for example an accountant, friend or relative.

 If you have to fill in a Self Assessment tax return, HMRC will send all correspondence to the person you’ve authorised - except tax bills or refunds.
 Otherwise, HMRC will continue to write to you.

-If you just need someone to help you with your Self Assessment in the short term, you can call HMRC.
+If you just need someone to help you with your Self Assessment in the short term, call HMRC.
 The person who’s helping you must be with you when you call - HMRC will confirm their identity and check that you’re happy for them to represent you.

 Authorise an agent to handle your tax affairs